 What is the general feeling you received from your visit?
 If you decide this is a business you want to follow up on, make a list of questions for the owner.
 Make this list while your visit is fresh on your mind.
 Include anything and everything you’re curious about.

 It’s great if the image is good, but don’t despair if it’s not.
-As one of my astute clients reminded me recently as I was lamenting the poor street image of some of my business listings, “It’s an opportunity for a new owner to make a difference.”
+As one of my astute clients reminded me recently as I was lamenting the poor street image of one of my offerings, “It’s an opportunity for a new owner to make a difference.”

 A word of caution: While on this visit, don’t talk to anyone in the business about the fact that the company is for sale.
 Chances are the employees don’t know it’s for sale.
 And even the owner would not be free to talk about it at this point within earshot of customers and employees.
-Chat pleasantly about the weather … or college football! (‘Tis almost that time of the year, you know.)
+Chat pleasantly about the weather … or college football! (‘Tis the season, you know.)

 The Meeting With the Owner

 The next step in this logical sequence will be a meeting with the owner.
-If you’re working with a business broker, he will set up the meeting at a time convenient with both parties.
-He will go with you to the meeting and facilitate the exchange of information.
+If you’re working with a business broker, he will set up the meeting at a time convenient for both parties.
+He will attend the meeting with you and facilitate the exchange of information.